Signatures are no longer accepted for purchases made in person.

 - I have dementia and won't be able to remember a PIN.
 Can I still use signature?

 A Personal Identification Number (PIN) is a number that is allocated to your card by us or one that you have chosen yourself.
 Your PIN is only known to you and is specific to the card.
 A PIN is used as verification for transactions such as purchases and ATM cash withdrawals, if you are authorised by your company to access cash.

 Yes.
-If you know your PIN, you can do this at any Commonwealth Bank ATM.
-If you don’t know your PIN, please visit your nearest Commonwealth Bank branch with your credit card and an additional form of identification.
+If you know your PIN, you can visit any of our ATMs to change your current PIN.
+If you don’t know your PIN, please visit us in a branch with your credit card and an additional form of identification.

 You can either:

 - Visit us in a branch with your credit card and an additional form of identification.
 You can choose your own PIN immediately.